 • Price Range: High-end pricing, typically starting around $12,000.

 • How to Identify: The helium escape valve and a substantial case size of 43 and 44mm.
 Below we will showcase the three main model variations and how to distinguish them from a Submariner.
+Another fun fact that most people don’t know, is that the Deepsea does not have the Cyclops Lens over the date, which makes it stand out.

 The original Rolex Sea-Dweller 116660 featured a ring outside the dial mentioning it has a gas escape valve.